yashSrijan/nexmo-developer/_documentation/voice/voice-api/guides/lex-connector.md

 ## Connecting a call to Lex

-When a call is made to your number, Nexmo handles the call according to the rules laid out in an NCCO.
-See [Accept inbound calls](/voice/guides/inbound-calls) for details on how this is done.
+When a call is made to your number, Nexmo makes a request to the `answer_url` defined in the configuration of your application.
+The NCCO returned at this URL tells Nexmo how to handle the incoming call.

 Here is an example of the NCCO you should return to handle incoming calls with LexConnector:

 ```json
 [